 - Your curriculum vitae

-- A personal statement explaining your interest in the programme (1–3 pages)
+- A personal statement explaining your interest in and potential contribution to the programme (1–3 pages)

 - Two letters of recommendation – no specific format is required